cmcmA20/cubical-mini/CONTRIBUTING.md

 - Create multiple representations of the same type and document what proofs are easy in this representation, and why.

-- Put equivalent representation of the same type in different folders.
+- Put equivalent representation of the same type in specific subfolders of the original type.
-  The computational one should be default and have no suffix.
+  Direct one should be default and have no suffix.
+  Computational and inductive must have a corresponding suffix.
-  For example see `Fin` and `FinSum`.
+  For example see `Data.Fin` and `Data.Fin.Inductive`.